LiveGTech/Website/articles/en/new-in-os-0-2-0.md

 Browsing the web has become much easier in the Sphere web browser now thanks to the new, tab-based interface in Sphere.
 The tab-based interface work similarly to what is seen in other modern browsers, allowing users to have multiple webpages open at once without needing to open multiple windows.

 The tab-based interface is also available on mobile by pressing the tab list button.
-We hope to release an API for the tab-based interface in the future for web apps to allow them to take advantage of this paradigm: for example, the file manager app we hope to release soon would benefit from a tab-based interface to make file management across multiple folders much eaiser to perform.
+We hope to release an API for the tab-based interface in the future for web apps to allow them to take advantage of this paradigm: for example, the file manager app we hope to release soon would benefit from a tab-based interface to make file management across multiple folders much easier to perform.

 ## Gesture-based app switcher navigation on mobile
 ![A demonstrative screenshot of the app switcher on the mobile version of LiveG OS.
 Users can swipe up to view the app list, and swipe horizontally to quickly switch between apps.](/media/blog/new-in-os-0-2-0/gesture-switcher.png)